Sign up

 Click on “Choose File” or drag and drop your members CSV file into the area at the top where it says “Drop Files Here”.
 The system will run a pre-process on the data to try and determine if there are any potential issues with the CSV file.

 The next really important step is to link your CSV columns to the database columns.
-This is done by clicking one of the target column boxes on the left and one of the source columns on the right so that they are both highlighted in green
+This is done by selecting the appropriate Member Data for the source columns from the CSV.

-Repeat this process until all the source fields are linked to an appropriate target field.
+Repeat this process until all the CSV Columns are mapped to an appropriate Member Data item.

 With phone numbers, our system can be used to send test messages to members.
 If you plan to use this feature you will need to specify which phone number the system should use for your members when sending a text message (usually a mobile number).
 If you know what phone numbers in your CSV file are mobile and which ones are not, we recommend separating them into 2 columns, one for mobile and one for other, and when linking columns link the mobile number to the “Mobile” target.

-When you have completed linking all the columns, click the “Import” button.
+When you have completed mapping all the columns, click the “Import” button.

 The importing process will begin.
 During the import the system will try to determine if you already have a member in your database for each row you are importing.
 It tries to match on member id, mobile number, and name.
 If it finds a matching member, it will update the member with the data from the CSV, if it does not find a match it will create a new member with the data.
 When it is done the system will report how many members were created and how many were updated.